cleder/pygeoif/README.rst

 signed_area
 ------------

-Return the signed area enclosed by a ring using the linear time algorithm at http://www.cgafaq.info/wiki/Polygon_Area.
+Return the signed area enclosed by a ring.
 A value >= 0 indicates a counter-clockwise oriented ring.

 orient